open-sci/2020-2021/docs/TheLeftovers20/material.md

 ### Article presenting the research
 Cioffi, Alessia, Coppini, Sara, Moretti, Arianna, & Shahidzadeh Asadi, Nooshin.
 (2021, May 3).
 Investigating missing citations in COCI and publishers involved (Version First).
-Zenodo. http://doi.org/10.5281/zenodo.4735636
+Zenodo. http://doi.org/10.5281/zenodo.4735636.
+New and final version of the article: http://doi.org/10.5281/zenodo.5070276.

 ### Slides supporting the presentation